hossamnasser938/Learning_Functional-Programming-with-JavaScript-Course-Documentation/5. Advance Functional Concepts/advanced_functional_concepts.md

 console.log( add( 1, 10 ) );
 console.log( add( 1, 15 ) );
 ```
 I know it is a trivial silly example but it illustrates the idea.
 You noticed that we use the function ` add ` with a given argument(which is 1 in this case) most frequently.
-Why not we create a function(**partial application**) that as arguments: the function that we wanna decrease its arguments and the arguments that we use most frequently.
+Why not we create a function(**partial application**) that accept as arguments: the function that we wanna decrease its arguments and the arguments that we use most frequently.
 ```
 function partialApply( func, arg1 ) {
     return function( arg2 ) {